What is the Inverted Pyramid?

 - Why: Why is this happening?

 These elements are commonly referred to as “the 5 W’s.”
 Occasionally you will see “how” added to them, which is an element that may be part of the essentials depending on the topic you are covering.
+This information is usually put into a summary lead or “lede,” which is the first sentence or paragraph.

 After these essentials are discussed, you can work on adding less important details.
 These details are like the support in many other formats.
-These details may include quotes, statistics, context, etc.
+These details may include quotes, statistics, context, etc. Adding details usually begins with a “nut graf” that expands on the lead and begins to add more detailed information to the general summary of the lead.

 Depending on what you find most important after the 5 W’s, you may put things in varying orders, as the Inverted Pyramid format calls for the next most important information to come directly after the 5 W’s, and so on until you are out of information to add.